Voluntary Stewardship Program

 Cost-share and technical assistance.
-The Columbia County VSP Work Group has set aside $146,450 in grant funds to be directly benefit area producers through cost-share programs and technical assistance.
+The Columbia County VSP Work Group has set aside $170,000 in grant funds this biennium to directly benefit area producers through cost-share programs and technical assistance.
 For more information, view the Columbia County Cost-share Policy (PDF).

 Learn more with our VSP brochure (PDF).
 Want printed copies?
 Stop by the Planning Department and pick some up to share, and get more information.

 We have submitted our 2021 biennial report to the Conservation Commission.
 This report provides an update on progress since the adoption and implementation of the VSP Work Plan.
 Previous reports including the 2019 biennial report and the 5-Year Status Report can be found HERE.

 Columbia County VSP